 The story of Chise Hatori and Elias Ainsworth has already dug its thorns into the hearts of anime fans, so the day The Ancient Magus’ Bride Season 2 release date comes will be a happy reunion with the popular characters.
 Already, many fans are turning to the Mahoutsukai no Yome manga to see what happens next to the Child Of Thorn and his magic apprentice.
 Thankfully, the manga is still on-going, and will continue the story with a “College Arc” in May of 2018, so it seems likely WiT Studio will bring the chapters to life in the future.

 Created by author Kore Yamazaki, The Ancient Magus’ Bride manga began serializing back in 2013.
 Published in Monthly Comic Garden, as of September of 2017, the shonen series is currently up to eight volumes.
 Historically, a new volume comes out in Japan every March and September, so the release date for Mahoutsukai no Yome Volume 9 will be on March 24, 2018, Volume 10 will be in September of 2018, and so forth.

-Volume 8 ends with Chapter 40, but the manga series is currently up to Chapter 43 as of February of 2018.
-New chapters come out every month or two, although the website for Monthly Comic Garden does not currently state when Chapter 44 will release.
+Volume 8 ends with Chapter 40, but the manga series is currently up to Chapter 45 as of March of 2018.
+New chapters come out every month or two and the exact dates are announced through the Monthly Comic Garden website.
 Each tankobon format volume comes with five chapters.
 Volume 9 ended with the Chapter 45 prologue, which means that Chapter 46 will be part of the forthcoming Volume 10.

 Seven Seas Entertainment has been publishing the English translation of The Ancient Magus’ Bride manga, which is already up to Volume 8.
 The release dates for the English books are not as consistent as the Japanese volumes, but they are typically published within three to five months after the Japanese version comes out.
 The U.S. release date for the English translation of Volume 9 is scheduled for September 11, 2018.